Netflix/metaflow-docs/docs/v/r/introduction/what-is-metaflow.md

 Metaflow provides a unified API to the infrastructure stack that is required to execute data science projects, from prototype to production.

 Under the hood, Metaflow uses the [Python version](https://docs.metaflow.org) of Metaflow to power its actions.
-Hence the R community can benefit from all the battle-hardening and testing that goes into the Python version of Metaflow.
+Hence, the R community can benefit from all the battle-hardening and testing that goes into the Python version of Metaflow.
 Since this is a technical detail, as an R user, you don't have to worry about Python unless you want to.

 ## What Metaflow offers for R users